mothule/RNMoVali/README.md

 # Attention

-This library is not enough yet.
-Maybe I will be completed before or after August 30.
+I am Japanese.
+English does not speak only a little. and write too.
+Often you will find a typo.
+At that time, close your eyes.
+And may you send kindness pull-requests.

 Thank you for reading to the end.
-I am Japanese.
-English does not speak only a little.